 ADVERTISEMENT

 Poisoning

-Many substances are toxic to dogs, including chocolate, antifreeze, xylitol (artificial sweetener), grapes, raisins, onions, garlic, macadamia nuts, avocado, alcohol, human medications, cleaning products, insecticides, rodenticides, garden fertilizers, and certain plants.
+Many substances are toxic to dogs, including chocolate, antifreeze, xylitol (artificial sweetener), grapes, raisins, onions, garlic, macadamia nuts, avocado, alcohol, human medications, cleaning products, insecticides, rodenticides, garden fertilizers, and certain plants can lead to shaking and should be considered as possible causes.

 Ingestion of such toxins leads to tremors, shaking, and strange behavior.
 Poisoning is an emergency; immediate veterinary care is essential.
 Additional symptoms may include vomiting, diarrhea, disorientation, seizures, or collapse.

 If you have reason to believe your dog has ingested something dangerous, don’t delay!
-Contact your veterinarian or an animal poison control center immediately.
+Contact your veterinarian or an animal poison control center immediately and consult a vet if you notice your dog shaking unexpectedly, as it can be a sign of serious health issues.

+ADVERTISEMENT